ndgomes/bloqhouse_crud/README.md

 - On the homepage, you will see a list of cards of your favorite movies.
 - To add a new movie, click on the **"Add Movie"** button on Header.
-- To edit an existing movie, click on the movie you want to edit and a modal will appear to change the movie details and click on the **"Save Changes"** button.
+- To edit an existing movie, click on the movie you want to edit and you will be redirected to the movie details page and then click on the **"Edit"** button.
-- To delete a movie, click on the movie you want to delete and a modal will appear and click on the **"Delete Movie"** button.
+- To delete a movie, click on the movie you want to delete and you will be redirected to the movie details page and then click on the **"Delete"** button.
 - To search for a movie, type in the search bar and the movies will be filtered based on the search query.

 ## File Structure